dalenewman/Transformalize/README.md

 data in the SQLite database is flat and easy to consume.
 In order to de-normalize it, we used a relational output (e.g. SQL Server, MySQL, PostgreSql, SQLite, or SQL CE).
-Now that it's flat, we can move it to a non-relational output as well (e.g. Elasticsearch, Lucene, File).
+Now that it's flat, we can move it to a non-relational output as well (e.g. Elasticsearch, SOLR, Lucene, File).

 ### Leveraging Elasticsearch & Kibana